RishitModi/cryptanalaysis/README.md

 * The project bridges classical cryptography, modern deep learning, and hardware-level analysis, giving a complete picture of encryption security from multiple perspectives.

-* Overall, it connects theory, experimentation, and attack simulation, helping us understand how encryption systems can be analysed, compared, and made more secure in practice.
+* Overall, it connects theory, experimentation, and attack simulation, helping us understand how encryption systems can be analysed, compared, and made more secure in practice. -->

+## Introduction

+Modern cryptography is designed to produce ciphertext that appears statistically random, making it extremely difficult to identify the underlying encryption algorithm without the key.
+However, different ciphers often leave subtle structural and statistical traces that can be learned by deep learning models.

+This project explores whether machine learning — specifically energy-based models, CNNs, and transformers — can:

+-  Identify which encryption algorithm generated a ciphertext

+-  Learn leakage patterns from side-channel traces

+-  Recover or rank secret keys without brute force

+We study both algorithm-level security and implementation-level leakage, giving a complete, practical view of cryptanalysis.

+## Objectives

+Build a cipher classifier that predicts
+- AES
+- DES
+- Vigenère
+- Speck32
+using ciphertext only

+Implement a Side-Channel Analysis (SCA) model for DES

+Generate synthetic leakage data using Hamming Weight for Speck32

+Evaluate:

+Classification accuracy

+Key rank performance

+Compare classical vs modern cipher robustness against deep learning